 There are many potential tax effects to the UK leaving the EU and it is too soon to comment in details on these as the BREXIT negotiations are only starting.
 But any UK businesses that trade with the EU must very soon start to consider the tax and legal implications from the perspective of the potential trade tariffs, VAT, access to the EU Single Market, freedom of movement in terms of relocation of staff both into and out of the UK.

 OSK is experiencing many UK companies initially incorporating their company here and dealing with administration matters such as taxes registration and banking requirements.
-For now I attach a brief guide to setting up a business in Ireland.
-More detailed taxation guides will follow as the BREXIT negotiations get underway and the outcome is certain.
+A free guide to setting up a business in Ireland is downloadable below.